 Tursunjan Imin, “A Case Study of the old Uyghur names in Dunhuang Tibetan Manuscript P.T.
 1283”

 The transformation from scrolls to codices is a frequently mentioned topic in the history of books, no matter in the West or East.
-In China, this shift revealed itself in the early emergence of codices in Dunhuang and Turfan around the ninth century.
+In China, this shift revealed itself in the early emergence of codices in Dunhuang around the ninth century.
 Entering the eleventh century, folded-leaf books replaced scrolls becoming the dominant book form in China.
-In the historiography of Chinese books, this transformation has long been related to a book form named “whirlwind”, and it is widely believed that this book form was the intermediate link that bridged scrolls and codices.
-My paper, supported by several examples of codices directly made of scrolls, argues that “whirlwind” was not the only passway between scrolls and codices.
-Firstly, through revealing important material details that have not been clarified by published catalogues, I point out that those codices were actually made of scrolls through similar technical procedures of folding and cutting.
-The codicological evidence uncovers a direct link between scrolls and codices, indicating that there was another passage from scrolls to codices without whirlwinds’ involvement.
-The paper also attempts to build geographical and chronological links among those codices, with the aim of articulating the role that techniques from Central Asia played in the transformation from scrolls to codices.
-This aspect has been largely ignored by the historiography of Chinese books.
+In the historiography of Chinese books, this transformation has been related to a book form named “whirlwind”, and it is believed that this book form was the intermediate link that bridged scrolls and codices.
+My paper, supported by codicological research on codices discovered in Dunhuang library cave, argues that the ‘scroll-codex’ transformation was less relevant to the whirlwind binding.
+Physical evidence uncovers a direct link between scrolls and codices, indicating that there was another passage from scrolls to codices without whirlwinds’ involvement.
+More importantly, material details related to the production and use of Dunhuang codices articulates that the appearance of this new book form is closely related to the cultural contacts in this region throughout the ninth and tenth centuries.

 Event Timeslots (1)